Making The Most Of Your Office Space

 Tip 1: Add Some Greenery

 Plants in the office do more than sit there and look pretty.
-Research shows that they help reduce stress, clean the air, and improve creativity and productivity.
+Research shows that they help reduce stress, clean the air, and optimize creativity and productivity.
 Bring in a succulent or two to put at your workstation (and maybe bring along a few others for your coworking neighbors!) and reap the rewards.
 In one study done by the NGI in 2010, adding plants to the office decreased worker’s sense of anxiety, depression, hostility, and fatigue.
 The most significant reduction was found in workers’ feelings of depression and dejection, which decreased by almost 60%!

 Tip 2: Assess The Lighting